shoedler/slang/README.md

 - [ ] After testing: Refactor module imports without Module name (imports using "from").
 - [ ] After testing: Reorder the operands for `OP_GET_PROPERTY`(and set too) in the VM from `[recv][value] (top)` to `[value][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
 - [ ] After testing: Reorder the operands for `OP_GET_SUBSCRIPT`(and set too) in the VM from `[recv][idx][value] (top)` to `[value][idx][recv] (top)`.
 This would eliminate the need for the "prelude" functions for assignment.
-- [ ] Verify that the tombstone-mechanism in the symboltable actually works.
 - [ ] Add resolver warn for vars that could be constant.
 - [ ] Omit non-necessary CLOSURES.
 - [ ] Can Probably omit OP_FINALIZE for classes?